Powerlearnproject/se-day1-assignment-simpleskm/README.md

 Budget and Scope Control: Project managers ensure that the project stays within budget and meets the defined scope.
 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

+Importance of IDE
+Streamlined Coding Process: IDEs provide code editors with features like syntax highlighting, code completion, and intelligent navigation.
+Debugging Tools: They offer breakpoints, debugging consoles, and variable inspection to identify and fix issues efficiently.
+Project Management: IDEs help organize files, manage dependencies, and streamline development workflows.
+Examples include:IntelliJ IDEA, Vsual Studio, Visual Studio code and Eclipse.
+Importance of VSC
+Collaboration: VCS enables multiple developers to work on the same codebase simultaneously.
+History Tracking: It records every change, making it easy to understand who modified what and when.
+Branching and Merging: VCS allows creating branches for parallel development and merging changes back.
+Examples include: Git, Subversion and Mercurial.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

+Integrating disparate systems can be complex.
+Solution:
+Adopt well-defined APIs and standards and test thoroughly during integration phases.
+Changing requirements can disrupt development timelines and cause technical debt.
+Solution:
+Embrace agile practices, prioritize flexibility, and maintain open communication with stakeholders.
+Scarcity of resources impacts project execution.
+Solution:
-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Optimize resource allocation and prioritize critical tasks and manage technical debt2 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+Unit testing verifies individual components such as functions, classes, or modules in isolation.
+Writing unit tests serves as documentation for the code’s behavior and expected outcomes.
+ Integration testing evaluates how related modules interact within the system.
+Ensures that different components work together correctly.
+System testing evaluates the entire integrated software system against specified requirements.Ensures the system meets customer expectations and behaves as intended.
+Acceptance testing involves real end users testing the software.
+Validates if the entire system meets specified requirements from an end-user perspective.

 #Part 2: Introduction to AI and Prompt Engineering